Building defects and insurance - what is the potential impact?

 Did you know that waterproofing and fire safety systems remain the most prevalent of defects, accounting for 42% and 24% of all defects respectively in 2023.

-What does an insurer consider when assessing a building and whether its building defects will be covered by insurance?
+What does an insurer consider when assessing a building and whether any building defects will be covered by insurance?

-Nearly all insurance contracts exclude coverage for defects, whether known or concealed.
+Generally speaking, most insurance contracts have exclusions relating to defects, whether known or concealed.
 However, a proactive approach to rectifying defects is crucial for maximising the chances of obtaining insurance coverage and mitigating the risk of claim denials due to unaddressed defects and/or issues due to lack of maintenance.

 Insurance coverage for buildings with defects varies between insurers.
 When it comes to CHU’s process of assessing a building with defects, it is contingent upon factors such as (but not limited to):